 - Research projects cross referenced to faculty and researchers and vice versa

 Keeping all this information up to date will be a logistical nightmare if the data isn’t properly structured and integrated.
 Make sure you plan and design this upfront to facilitate a smooth implementation and fuss free data maintenance and update.

 - Avoid Information Silos by cross referencing information.
 Higher learning institutions are built around a collaborative culture, and that is a key source of strength.
 Programmes and courses, faculty, job opportunities, industry collaboration, schools, research etc and all be linked together into a rich web of collaborative relationships that reflect the exciting reality of what actually goes on within an HE.

 - Automate to Minimize Manual Tasks.
 Chatbots are useful tools to automate most frequent and repetitive queries, especially questions surrounding admissions.
-This frees up the staff to focus on more complex
+This frees up the staff to focus on more complex queries.

 reaching out to overseas students more than ever.
 Consider the needs of those

 and local regulations.